 Business and Occupation (B&O) Tax

 Although there are exceptions, every person engaging in business activities within the city, whether the person's office or place of business is within or outside of the city limits of Issaquah, is subject to B&O Tax.
-The amount of tax levied on each business is determined by the application of rates against gross proceeds of sale, gross income of business, or value of products, including byproducts, as the case may be.
+The amount of tax levied on each business is determined by the application of rates against gross receipts of the business.
 For more information, see the City Code.

 The Issaquah business and occupation tax is not the same as the Washington state B&O tax.
 You must file your Issaquah taxes separate from your state taxes.